 The real estate sector will face substantial transformations in the coming decades.
 Alongside our business partners and stakeholders, we strive to leverage synergies between our financial objectives and our ESG goals.
 By further integrating these elements into a cohesive strategy, we are paving our own resilient and unique pathway toward sustainable growth in real estate.

-Collaborate with all suppliers and customers to advance our sustainability priorities
+Collaborate with all suppliers and customers to advance our sustainability priorities of leases incorporate sustainability provisions

 Embrace technology to build a robust digital platform for assessing suppliers' ESG performance